hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 ## Turn a failure into a test

-The first useful test is not "did the model finish?"
-It is "did the customer get the right result?"
+Start with the customer result: did the customer get the right outcome?

 The [runnable refund example](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge) uses two fixed model responses: request a \$250 refund, then call `done`.
 The